kash-cpu/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory script prints out the absolute path name of the present working directory
+pwd: To print out the absolute path name of my present working directory
+ls: To display the content list of my current directory